vanikanoria/portfolio/README.md

 This paper examines the ticket sales of the movie Wonka in the three months after its release by applying time-series probability distributions and including time-varying covariates such as weekend and holiday effects.
 The 2-segment Weibull Distribution calibrated to the data captures the presence of two behavioral segments in the population with differing propensities to watch Wonka.

-**Action:**
+**Objective**
-Modeled ticket sales trends for the movie "Wonka" using probabilistic methods.
+- Modeled ticket sale trends for the movie "Wonka" using probabilistic methods to learn about behavioral trends and factors influencing moviegoers.

 **Methods:**
 - Applied time-series probability distributions (e.g., Weibull Distribution).